 So estimators, well, they estimate values - for instance the colour of a pixel.
 As such, they don't give the real value, and therefore there is a certain error.
+Many times it's useful to compute the error before any post-processing, and that's what we use here.

 Estimators are denoted with a hat (that is a general statistician thing).
 And the error can be computed as the estimate - the real value.
-That is the absolute error as opposed to the relative error which you can see below point (so divided by the real value).
-This error point also contains a sign.
-Sometimes the unsigned error, or amplitude error is computed point.
+That is the absolute error as opposed to the relative error which you can see below \\point\\ (so divided by the real value).
+This error \\point\\ also contains a sign.
+Sometimes the unsigned error, or amplitude error is computed \\point\\.